 Every control system has a neutral safety switch incorporated into it.
-This device prohibits the engine from being started while the shift lever is in any position other than the neutral position.
+This device prohibits the engine from starting while the shift lever is in any position other than neutral.

-The neutral safety switches should be tested periodically to ensure that they are operating properly.
-To test the neutral safety switches, make sure the engines are tilted down and move the shift levers to the forward position.
+Test the neutral safety switches periodically to ensure they are operating properly.
+To test the neutral safety switches, tilt the engines down and move the shift levers to the forward position.
 Make sure the control levers are not advanced past the idle position.

-Turn the ignition key to the start position just long enough to briefly engage the starter for the engine.
-Do not hold the key in the start position long enough to start the engine.
+Turn the ignition key to the start position just long enough to briefly engage the engine's starter.
+Do not keep the key in the start position long enough to start the engine.
 The starter should not engage for either engine.
 Repeat this test with the shift levers in reverse and the engine throttles at idle.
 Again, the starter should not engage for either engine.

-If the starter for either engine engages with the shift controls in any position other than the neutral position, then the neutral safety switch is not functioning properly and you should contact your dealer and have the neutral safety switch repaired before using your boat.
-If an engine starts in gear during this test, immediately move the control levers to the neutral position and turn the engine off.
+If the starter for either engine does engage with the shift controls in any position other than the neutral position, then the neutral safety switch is not functioning properly.
+Contact your dealer and have the neutral safety switch repaired before using your boat.

+If an engine starts in any gear during this test, immediately move the control levers to the neutral position and turn off the engine.

 In some situations, it may be possible to accidentally start the engines in gear with the throttles above idle if the neutral safety switch is not operating properly.
-This would cause the boat to accelerate unexpectedly in forward or reverse and could result in loss of control, damage to the boat, or injury to passengers.
+This can cause the boat to accelerate unexpectedly in forward or reverse, and can result in loss of control, damage to the boat, and possible injury to passengers.
 Always test the neutral safety switch periodically and correct any problems before using the boat.